Interpretation of Romans (English Bible)

 - Several projects throughout the course will include options for scholarship, ministry and personal development.
 Here is one example of some options:

-- Scholarship: Read a paper on justification produced by the professor and interact with Tom Wright’s Justification by Faith through Union with Christ,” with his paper on justification.
+- Scholarship: Read a paper on justification produced by the professor and interact with it and Tom Wright’s Justification by Faith through Union with Christ.
 Write up either (1) a 500-700 word blog post or (2) a personal meditation and reflection that concludes with a written prayer about the implications of justification.

 - By This Standard: The Authority of God’s Law Today by Greg Bahnsen.